abhibarnwal707/Dynamic-pricing-of-Rides/README.md

 # Ride Pricing Prediction App

 This Streamlit application implements a machine learning-based pricing model for ride-sharing services.
-Users can interact with the app to estimate ride prices based on different input parameters, leveraging a trained Random Forest Regressor.
+Users can interact with the app to estimate ride prices based on different input parameters, leveraging a trained Gradient Boosting Regressor.
 The app also offers insights through various data visualizations comparing model predictions with actual ride prices.

 ## Contents